 The CEMS Career Fairs, are exclusive CEMS recruitment and professional networking events.
-They are held twice a year in early-November and mid-March.
+They are held twice a year in early-November (CEMS Career Forum) and mid-March (CEMS Global Recruitment Event).
 Both career events are CEMS highlights for all students.
 The fairs are an ideal opportunity for CEMS students and young alumni to meet and interact with CEMS Corporate Partners, learn about opportunities for internships and permanent employment, and broaden their network.
 Each year, many students & alumni find their job or internship placement through these events.

-The event comprises many activities:
+The events comprise many activities:

-- // Career trainings
+// Career trainings

-- // CV advice workshops
+// CV advice workshops

-- // Accredited half-day Skill Seminars
+// Accredited half-day Skill Seminars

-- // Pre-scheduled interviews
+// Pre-scheduled interviews

-- // Coffee chats
+// Coffee chats

-- // Jobfair
+// Jobfair

+All CEMS students - as well as young CEMS alumni graduated 0-4 years ago - have the opportunity to attend the Career Fairs.

-Every year late November / early December the CEMS Annual Events take place.
+The CEMS Annual Events take place in late November / early December every year.
 Several events are organised over a four-day period: stakeholder meetings, the annual General Assembly and the CEMS MIM Graduation Ceremony.
 These events bring together around 2,000 people, academics and administrators, alumni, students and their families.